 How to Toast Coconut

-One of the ingredients that adds so much flavor is the toasted coconut on top.
+One of the ingredients that add so much flavor is the toasted coconut on top.
 It’s super easy to make.

 Coconut Cake recipe

-- 2 3/4 cups flour
+- 2 3/4 cups all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1/2 tsp baking soda
+- 1/2 teaspoon baking soda

-- 1/2 tsp salt
+- 1/2 teaspoon salt

 - 4 room temperature egg whites

-- 1/2 cup butter, softened
+- 1/2 cup butter softened